zhangwei03020915/abp/docs/en/tutorials/microservice/part-04.md

 ### Browsing the Ordering Service

-After the application is started, you can right-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.OrderingService` application to open it in the ABP Studio inside browser.
-You can see the *Orders* controller in the Swagger UI.
+After the application is started, you can right-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.OrderingService` application to open it in the ABP Studio's pre-integrated browser.
+You can see the *Orders* controller in the Swagger UI:

 ![abp-studio-browse-ordering-service](images/abp-studio-browse-ordering-service.png)

 ### Opening the Ordering Database

 You can use the SQL Server Management Studio or any other tool to connect to the Ordering service's database.
 Use `localhost,1434` as the *Server name*, select the *SQL Server Authentication* as the *Authentication* type, use `sa` as the *Login* name and `myPassw@rd` as the *Password* value.
-You can find these values in the `appsettings.json` file in the `CloudCrm.OrderingService` project of the .NET solution of the Ordering microservice.
+You can find these values in the `appsettings.json` file in the `CloudCrm.OrderingService` project of the .NET solution of the Ordering microservice:

 ![sql-server-management-studio-databases-2](images/sql-server-management-studio-databases-2.png)